path()

 An optional value of

-, which specifies the filling rule. <string>
+nonzero(the default when omitted) orevenodd, which specifies the filling rule. <string>-

 A data string for defining an SVG path.
 The syntax for the contents of this

-is identical to SVG.
+<string>is identical to SVG.

 Return value

-Returns a <basic-shape>
+Returns a <basic-shape> value.

 Formal syntax